 In 2018 by the 9th of February the temperature was 3ºC at 7 am, 9ºC at 9am and around 18ºC in the afternoon.
-This situation will not last long though and temperatures will rise before the month ends.
+This situation doesn’t last long though and temperatures would rise before the month ends.

 Bathing in the sea in February